Pickles-Tzestu/Eve-Sheet-of-Things/README.md

 If you would like to donate ISK for my efforts in pulling this together please send any donations to Pickle's Tzestu in Eve Online. https://zkillboard.com/character/93193419/

 This is available to all EVE pilots with one exception.
-By downloading and using this sheet you affirm that you are Leis Aisus or his alts.
+By downloading and using this sheet you affirm that you are not Leis Aisus or his alts.
 And that you are not downloading to provide to Leis Aisus or his alts.